Colheita Port in branded wooden case

 The 2002 Burmester Colheita Port is a classic wine of exceptional quality and elegance.
 The Port is made from a single harvest (a "Vintage Tawny") and aged in small 550-litre oak barrels in their Vila Nova de Gaia Cellars.
 It is bottled at least seven years after the harvest.

 The 2002 Colheita has a Complex nose with dark berries, cress, coffee Full-bodied and great balance.
-Smooth palate that reflects the nose.
-Very good length.
+Smooth palate that reflects the nose with a long fruity finish.

 Margaux, 3rd Growth Classification